 Good for: a smokin’ Burns Night feast

-Following last year’s success, this grand Victorian pub in Shepherd’s Bush will be hosting a repeat of its ‘Ashes, Smokes and Burns’ supper club on Thursday January 23 – with wood-fired flavours to the fore.
+Following last year’s success, this grand Victorian pub in Shepherd’s Bush will be hosting a repeat of its ‘Ashes, Smokes and Burns’ supper club on Saturday January 24 – with wood-fired flavours to the fore.
 The three-course meal is smokier than a reeky lum on Islay.
-It starts with a smoked langoustine and home-cured bacon cassoulet, followed by Scottish mutton haggis, slow and wood-roasted shoulder of lamb, smouldered garlic, neeps and tatties.
+It starts with a oak-smoked trout, followed by Scottish mutton haggis, slow and wood-roasted shoulder of lamb, smouldered garlic, neeps and tatties.
 Finally, cranachan (oat, raspberry and cream dessert) with applewood-roasted quince and Laphroaig whisky.
 A wide choice of wines and whiskies is available and the menu costs a moderate £30.

 - 217 Uxbridge Road, W12 9DH